FAQsFrequently Asked Questions - Immanuel Lutheran School

 Each subject in our curriculum is reviewed on a 5– 6 year rotation.
 Our Curriculum Teams which are made up of Immanuel teachers and our assistant principal meet throughout the year to ensure our curriculum goals are being met.
 (For more information, see Academics)

 What is Immanuel’s policy on showing non-curriculum related movies in the classroom?

 This is at the teacher’s discretion.
 Many times movies are shown as a treat or reward for a project.
 (For more information, see Academics)

 Do students at Immanuel take the state M-STEP test?

 No (For more information, see Academics)

-Do they have to take any other standardized test?
+Do they have to take any other assessments?

-The NWEA MAP Growth is taken at the beginning, middle, and end of the year for 3rd - 8th grade.
+The NWEA MAP Growth is taken at the fall, winter, and spring for 3rd - 8th grade.
+Our students in K-4 also take the reading assessment, DIBELS, at the beginning, middle, and end of hte year.
 (For more information, see Academics)

 What if my child has special learning needs?